geissdoerfer/bonito/README.md

 ```

-Download the data to `{DATA_PATH}` on your local machine.
+Download the data from [Zenodo](https://doi.org/10.5281/zenodo.6383042) to `[DATA_PATH]` on your local machine.
 Most of the example code in this repository works with sequences of charging times.
 These can be computed from the provided power traces by simulating the charging behavior of a battery-free device.
 To convert the power traces to charging time traces of a simulated node with a capacity of 17uF, a turn-on voltage of 3V and a turn-off voltage of 2.4V, use the provided command line utility `pwr2time` that gets installed with the Python package:

 ```
-pwr2time -i {DATA_PATH}/pwr_stairs.h5 -o {DATA_PATH}/tchrg_stairs.h5
+pwr2time -i [DATA_PATH]/pwr_stairs.h5 -o [DATA_PATH]/tchrg_stairs.h5
 ```

 The resulting hdf5 file has the following structure